Capture method — Beam trawl

 Criterion score: 0.75 info

 Plaice is mainly caught as bycatch in the sole fishery, which uses 80 mm mesh size.
 This leads to a large number of plaice being discarded because this mesh size is not matched to the minimum conservation reference size (MCRS) of 27cm.
 The approximate size at which 50% of females mature or first spawn is around 30-34cm.
-The discard rate was estimated to be 25% in 2018, but there is uncertainty in this estimate.
+The discard rate was estimated to be 17.5% in 2019.
 The landing obligation is being phased in between 2019 and 2021 for plaice in the western Channel, with a discard plan to allow some discarding to take place.
 Plaice can be discarded from trammel nets and otter trawls owing to high rates of survival when caught by these gears.

 Beam trawling, especially using chain-mat gear, is damaging to the seabed and known to have a significant impact on the benthic communities, although less so on soft substrates.
 Compared to North Sea beam trawlers, English Channel beam trawlers tend to be smaller (usually under 24m) and their gear configuration reduces fuel consumption and impact on the seabed.
 Look for vessels which are involved in the “Seafish Responsible Fishing Scheme” for assurance of scientific co-operation, better environmental practices and experimentation with Benthic Release Panels to reduce impact to bottom dwelling species.
 Benthic drop-out panels release about 75% of benthic invertebrates from the catches.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Dab